sknop/shoe-store/lab2.md

 ON shoe_orders.customer_id = shoe_customers_keyed.customer_id
 WHERE shoe_customers_keyed.customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
+> [!NOTE]
-NOTE 1: There might be empty result set if keyed customers tables was created after the order records were ingested in the shoe_orders topic.
+> 1. There might be empty result set if keyed customers tables was created after the order records were ingested in the shoe_orders topic.

-NOTE 2: You can find more information about Temporal Joins with Flink SQL [here.](https://docs.confluent.io/cloud/current/flink/reference/queries/joins.html#temporal-joins)
+> 2. You can find more information about Temporal Joins with Flink SQL [here.](https://docs.confluent.io/cloud/current/flink/reference/queries/joins.html#temporal-joins)

 ### 4. Data Enrichment
 We can store the result of a join in a new table.